sagemath/sagewiki_to_gh-2022-10-10/reu/2011/schedule.md

 == Thursday, June 23 ==
   * Official start meeting at 12pm at [[http://goo.gl/msJue|Pa$eo]] in Fremont.
 4225 Fremont Ave N.
   * Work afterwards in Sage lab starting 2pm.
-  * For each aplist in http://wstein.org/Tables/hmf/sqrt5/ellcurve_aplists.txt find all possible isogeny degrees.  [[attachment:isogeny_degrees.txt|Isogeny Degrees]]
+  * For each aplist in http://wstein.org/Tables/hmf/sqrt5/ellcurve_aplists.txt find all possible isogeny degrees.  [[attachment:isogeny_degrees.txt|Isogeny Degrees]] The worksheet is published here: http://nt.sagenb.org/home/pub/70
   * Ashwath, Ben, Andrew: We have re-written the prime isogeny code from yesterday, making it significantly faster: http://nt.sagenb.org/home/pub/69/
   * Note: Initial curve data file above ([[attachment:modifiedellipticcurvedatafile.txt]]) is updated to have 0s where the ord(j) list is empty so it is easier to parse
   * Paul has written the code for nosqlite to create a database for the elliptic curves.
 It is currently uploaded to the sage clusters, in the folder databases, labeled small_nosqlite.